Dr. Fengfeng (Jeff) Xi

 If anyone knows why it works, it’s Xi.
 His research includes designing smart aircraft cabins and seats, and aircraft manufacturing automation.
 He’s also engineering a wing that morphs to adapt to different conditions, making air travel more fuel efficient.

-Xi is also the director of the Toronto Metropolitan University Institute for Aerospace Design and Innovation (RIADI), which connects undergraduates to leading Canadian aerospace companies.
+Previously, Dr. Xi was the director of the then known Toronto Metropolitan University Institute for Aerospace Design and Innovation (now the Centre for Advanced Engineering Research and Innovation in Aerospace), which connects undergraduates to leading Canadian aerospace companies.
 The intensive program enables the exchange of ideas and information between Toronto Metropolitan University and industry.
 “That exchange is essential,” says Xi.
 “Application is the key to learning, but communication is the key to innovation.”

 “At Toronto Metropolitan University, we want to apply the fundamentals.
 We want to get things done.”

 - Green Aviation Research and Development Network (GARDN), Research award, Morphing Wing

 - Yu, A., Xi, F., and Moosavian, A., A Shape-Morphing Mechanism with Sliding Panels, ASME Journal of Mechanisms and Robotics, in press, 2017.